reportvine/kapenta/README.md

 ## Generating Configuration

-Let's say you have too many reports you want to expose via an API or you're just too lazy to write up the YAML configuration by hand you can **automagically generate** the YAML configuration using the same binary!
+Let's say you have too many reports you want to expose via an API or you're just too busy to write up the YAML configuration by hand you can **automagically generate** the YAML configuration using the same binary!

 Let's assume you have reports in a directory called `/var/pentaho_reports`.
 You can use the following